 Dual battery power helps this two-stage cordless snow blower move a lot of snow.
 EGO Power+

 The EGO cordless snow blower has 24-inch clearing width, making it as big an electric machine as you will find.
 A two-stage snow blower, it can easily handle eight inches of snow while still being lighter, quieter and more maintenance-free than a comparable gas-powered machine.

-The EGO model comes with plenty of extras, too.
+The EGO cordless snow blower comes with plenty of extras, too.
 It’s self-propelled and has both forward and reverse gears and headlights.